 So, this is really the point.
-Instead of suppressing inflammation we should be regulating inflammation.
-Keeping it in check by including herbs and spices in an anti inflammatory diet that regulates inflammation.
+Instead of suppressing inflammation, we should be regulating inflammation.
+Keep it in check by including herbs and spices in an anti-inflammatory diet that regulates inflammation.

 Rosemary is an aromatic plant with medicinal properties.
 This herbal remedy contains an important plant chemical known as alpha-pinene.
 Significantly, alpha-pinene shows promise as another anti-inflammatory agent, especially in acute pancreatitis.

-For years fenugreek has been known for it’s anti-carcinogenic, anti-diabetic, antioxidant and cholesterol-lowering properties.
-Now it’s anti-inflammatory activity make it a potential agent for several chronic diseases.
+For years fenugreek has been known for its anti-carcinogenic, anti-diabetic, antioxidant and cholesterol-lowering properties.
+Now its anti-inflammatory activity makes it a potential agent for several chronic diseases.
 For instance, researchers suggest its use may benefit Alzheimer’s disease, breast cancer, chronic myeloid leukaemia and osteoarthritis.

 Capsaicin is the principal component of chilli peppers.
 This compound is widely studied and demonstrates several properties that confer health benefits.
-Importantly, it has shown to be effective as an anti inflammatory agent in several chronic diseases.
+Importantly, it has shown to be effective as an inflammation suppressing agent in several chronic diseases.
 For instance, capsaicin may reduce inflammation in asthma and diabetes.
 As well as many cancers, including those of the breast, cervix, colon and stomach.

 Quercetin is an important dietary flavonoid found in onions, apples and herbal remedies such as nettles.

-Quercetin has anti-cancer, natural anti inflammatory and antioxidant properties.
+Quercetin has anti-cancer, natural inflammation reducing and antioxidant properties.
 Numerous studies support the use of quercetin for various chronic diseases.
 Specifically, these include arthritis and joint pain, breast cancer, dermatitis, diabetes, inflammatory bowel disease, hepatitis and psoriasis.

 The best natural anti-inflammatory herbs and spices

-Culinary herbs and spices are the natural anti inflammatory supplements that you can include in your meals to fight inflammation.
-After all prevention is better than cure.
+Culinary herbs and spices are natural anti-inflammatory supplements that you can include in your meals to fight inflammation.
+After all, prevention is better than cure.